May has traditionally been “Mary’s month.” Here’s a roundup of ideas and resources for celebrating.

 - Mary, Mother of Christ, Mother of the Church in the Catechism of the Catholic Church.

-- Redemptoris Mater: On the Blessed Virgin Mary in the Life of the Pilgrim Church, an encyclical from Pope John Paul II.
+- Redemptoris Mater: On the Blessed Virgin Mary in the Life of the Pilgrim Church, an encyclical from St. John Paul II.